-- For security purposes, at the Enter Credentials step, retype the VAO Administrator or Plan Author password.
+- For security purposes, at the Enter Credentials step, retype the VAO Administrator or Plan Operator password.

 - At the Recovery Location step, select a location to which VM groups included in the plan will be restored.

-For a recovery location to be displayed in the Available Recovery Locations list, it must be created and included into the list of plan components available for the scope, as described in section Configuring Veeam Availability Orchestrator.
+For a recovery location to be displayed in the list of available recovery locations, it must be created and included into the list of plan components available for the scope, as described in section Managing Recovery Locations.

-If the selected recovery location includes several hosts, datastores and networks, VAO will use the round-robin algorithm to restore VMs added to the plan.
+If the selected recovery location includes multiple hosts, datastores and networks, VAO will use the round-robin algorithm to restore VMs added to the plan.
 For more information, see How VAO Processes Resources.

 - [This step applies only if you have any other orchestration plans scheduled to run after the plan completes]

-At the Chained Plans step, select the Also execute the chained plans check box to proceed to execution of subsequent plans after the current plan enters the RESTORE state.
+At the Chained Plans step, select the Also execute the chained plans check box to proceed to execution of subsequent plans after the current plan enters the RESTORED state.

 - At the Summary step, review configuration information and click Finish.

-The plan goal is to reach the RESTORE state.
+The plan goal is to reach the RESTORED state.
 If any critical error is encountered, the plan will stop with the HALTED state.
-For more information on working with HALTED restore plans, see Managing Halted Plans.
+To learn how to work with HALTED restore plans, see Managing Halted Plans.